 6.2 Authors grant the European Journal of Social Sciences (EJSS) ® a license to publish the article and identify itself as the original publisher.

 6.3 Authors also grant any third party the right to use the article freely as long as its integrity is maintained and its original authors, citation details and publisher are identified.
 All users have the right to read, download, copy, distribute, print, search, or link to the full texts of all articles published in the journal.

 6.4 The Creative Commons Attribution License 4.0 formalizes these and other terms and conditions of publishing articles.

-6.5 Our peer-reviewed journals also operate under the Creative Commons Licence CC-BY-NC.
-This allows for the reproduction of articles, free of charge, for non-commercial use only and with the appropriate citation information.
-This license allows to distribute, remix, tweak, and build upon work for non-commercial use and with the appropriate citation information.
+6.5 Our peer-reviewed journals also operate under the Creative Commons Licence CC-BY.It grants unrestricted, irrevocable, royalty-free, worldwide, indefinite rights to use the work in any way, by any user and for any purpose.
+This allows for the reproduction of articles, free of charge with the appropriate citation information.
+This license allows to distribute, remix, tweak, and build upon work with appropriate citation information.
 All authors publishing in our journals accept these as the terms of publication.
 The copyright of the content of all articles remains with the designated author of the article.